TsNIIMash-Export espionage trial: Defendants and sentencing

 Sergei Vizir was chief economist of TsNIIMash-Export at the time of his arrest.
 He was sentenced to 11 years in prison.

 Alexander Rozhkin was sentenced to five years.

 Sergei Tverdokhlebov was executive director of the firm.
 He was released after signing a confession and died of a heart attack soon after his release at age 47.

 Mikhail Ivanov, cofounder and deputy chair of TsNIIMash-Export, was charged separately after affirming that the information sold in the contract was not top secret.
 He was sentenced to five years.

 Response

 Twenty academics, in an open letter to Prime Minister Medvedev in 2009, argued for dismissal of the charges against Reshetin, calling his arrest part of a "witch hunt" against Russian academics.
 Yury Ryzhov, chair of the Public Committee for the Defence of Scientists, also lobbied on behalf of Reshten's release.

-The APS Committee on International Freedom of Scientists lobbied on behalf of Reshten, saying "the charges against him appeared related to what would be considered routine scientific cooperation between research institutes in two countries."
+The APS Committee on International Freedom of Scientists lobbied on behalf of Reshten, saying that "the charges against him appeared related to what would be considered routine scientific cooperation between research institutes in two countries".